Refined enumerations of alternating sign triangles: Preliminaries

-We define $\M(D)$ as the Motzkin path obtained by ``averaging'' the steps in the Dyck path $D$: the $i$-th step of $\M(D)$ is the average of the $(2i)$-th and $(2i+1)$-st step of $D$.
+We define $\M(D)$ to be the Motzkin path of size $n-1$ obtained by ``averaging'' the steps in the Dyck path $D$ of size $2n$: the $i$-th step of $\M(D)$ is the average of the $(2i)$-th and $(2i+1)$-st step of $D$.
 By averaging we mean that two north-east steps result in a north-east step, a north-east step and a south-east step in an east step and two south-east steps in a south-east step.
 This map is a surjection from Dyck paths of length $2n$ to Motzkin paths of length $n-1$.
-For a centred Catalan set $S$ of size $n$ the Motzkin path $\M(S):=\M(\D(S))=(m_1(S), \ldots,m_{n-1}(S))$ is given by
+For a centred Catalan set $S$ of size $n$, the Motzkin path $\M(S):=\M(\D(S))=(m_1(S), \ldots,m_{n-1}(S))$ is given by

-It is easy to see that concatenating centred Catalan sets or Motzkin paths respectively and mapping Catalan sets to Motzkin paths commute, i.e., $\M(S_1 \circ S_2)= \M(S_1)\circ \M(S_2)$.
+It is easy to see that concatenating centred Catalan sets (resp.
+Motzkin paths) commutes with the map from centred Catalan sets to Motzkin paths, i.e., $\M(S_1 \circ S_2)= \M(S_1)\circ \M(S_2)$.
 Further every irreducible component of $\M(S)$ corresponds to an irreducible component of $S$ and vice-versa.
 For an example see Figure \ref{fig: Splittings}.\\